TRAORE-07/Unsupervised-Learning-Models/README.md

 # Unsupervised-Learning-Models

 In this repository, many unsupervised learning algorithms trained on unlabeled dataset (also present in this repository) and evaluated using high accurate evaluation metrics.
-Code containing comments explaining the working flow.
+Code contains comments explaining the working flow.

 1. Programming Language:
 - Python